YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JIUNHNDINT, An error during $ZINTERRUPT processing was not handled: eeee;

-Run Time Error: When returning from code invoked by MUPIP INTRPT (clearing $ZININTERRPT), YottaDB/GT.M implicitly clears any error(s) detected while 1=$ZININTERRUPT, sends this error notification to the operator log and continues processing; eeee is the mnemonic for the unhandled error.
+Run Time Error: When returning from code invoked by MUPIP INTRPT (clearing $ZININTERRPT), YottaDB implicitly clears any error(s) detected while 1=$ZININTERRUPT, sends this error notification to the operator log and continues processing; eeee is the mnemonic for the unhandled error.

 Action: Fix $ZINTERRUPT handler to either not generate the error or to correctly handle it before returning to interrupted code